Orchesty/orchesty/docusaurus/documentation/docs/get-started/architecture.md

 To help you get started with Orchesty faster, we've prepared [Orchesty-skeleton](https://github.com/Orchesty/orchesty-skeleton) with the project base.
 The skeleton contains default directories with [SDK packages](../get-started/SDK.md), where we can start building our orchestration layer services.
 It's up to us which SDK we want to use.

-Within the skeleton mono-repository, we can build any number of services for [Direct Integration](../get-started/integration.md) by simply copying the contents of the folder with the chosen SDK to a folder at the same level.
+Within the skeleton mono-repository, we can build any number of services for [Direct Integration](../get-started/integration.md) by copying the contents of the folder with the chosen SDK to a folder at the same level.

 ```- title="mono-repository folder structure"
 my-app/